Hazard Labeling: Identifying Dangerous Substances and Materials under CLP Regulations

-All substances or preparations that are classified as dangerous under the CPL Regulations require a hazard label.
+All substances or preparations that are classified as dangerous under the CLP Regulations require a hazard label.
 This is usually the first indication of a product‘s danger.
 Labels for supply are designed to be read by those in regular contact with the material.
 And not only concerned with immediate hazards as in the case of transport.

-The basic elements of the label are:
+The basic elements of the CLP labels design

 - Identity of substance / preparation

 - Risk phrases (which describe the hazard in greater detail)

 - Safety phrases (which give appropriate handling advice to control the hazard)

 - Name, address and phone number of the manufacturer or supplier

 - Confirmation of EU Compliance, issue date etc.

 The identification of a product on the label such as a trade name, chemical name etc. must be identical to that listed in Section 1 of the Safety Data Sheet.
 The classification of the product i.e. its symbols, indication of danger, risk and safety phrases must be the same as those listed in Section 15 of the SDS.